jonlpersson/ed-latimore/site/_posts/2023-02-03-should-you-major-in-physics.md

 * Software engineer
 * Systems engineer

 ## 4 Ways to tell if studying physics is a bad idea

 Below are four ways to tell if studying physics is a mistake.

-### 1. You hate math
+### 1\.
+You hate math

 I wouldn’t claim to be ‘good’ at math but I enjoyed it.
 I took calculus 4 times before I passed.
 When I chose physics, all I knew was that it was fascinating and required me to learn a lot of math (so much math that all physics majors automatically get a math minor).

 You don’t have to be a math genius to get better at math.
 In fact, I used to tutor other students and kids to do just that.
-There are fundamental math concepts that, [if you learn them](https://edlatimore.com/math-concepts/), you’ll enjoy math far more.
+There are fundamental math concepts that, if you learn them, you’ll enjoy math far more.

 Math is the fundamental building blocks of physics.
 It’s a common language.
 So if spending your life using it on a daily basis sounds daunting, a physics degree may not be for you.

-### 2. You want to impress people
+### 2\.
+You want to impress people

 If no one knew you were studying physics, would you still pursue it?